ericvprice/rubric/README.md

 * `DoesApply` is the predicate function that dynamically determines whether the rule runs.
 * `Apply` is the processing method that applies the rule.

 Rules can be either implemented as classes with declarative dependencies or built via fluent builders with explicit dependencies.
 Engine constructors are also provided for convenient usage with dependency injection libraries, and are highly recommended for most scenarios.
 A [companion library](/src/Rubric.Extensions/README.md) is provided for integration with the [`Microsoft.Extensions.DependencyInjection`](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) library.
+This library also allows loading of rules from C# scripts.

 ## Usage
 ---